agrim123/fbclone/README.md

 ## Motivation

 I started web development a year ago.
 For practice I came up with this idea.
 It was a hard start with all new real time things and websockets.
+But as it turned out rails is extremly powerful and simple.
+It gives so much flexibilty.

 ## Installation
 1) For dev